ni/measurement-plugin-service-extension-example/Custom_Services/README.md

 Create a server implementation for the service.

+### Implementing a simple Custom Service and log data in a csv file

 - Initialize a gRPC server.
-- Register the DataLoggingService implementation with the gRPC server.
+- Register the service implementation with the gRPC server.
 This allows the server to handle incoming requests.
 - Configure and start a gRPC server to listen for incoming connections on a port, and then keep the server running indefinitely to handle incoming requests.
+- Open the CSV File in a preferred Mode.
+- Write the action, parameters, and result to the CSV file.

 ```python
 import grpc